srikumarks/steller/README.md

 ## Parameterize

 Imparts the ability to add dynamic parameters to an object.
-The øbjet is given a `params` field through which these parameters can be added and manipulated.
+The object is given a `params` field through which these parameters can be added and manipulated.

 *Usage*: `var obj = org.anclab.steller.Parameterize(obj);`